RaymiiOrg/c_ookieclicker/README.md

 Release binaries can be found in the `releases` folder.
 The latest release will always be the current development version, which is unstable at best.

+Debian packages can be found [here including the build scripts](https://github.com/RaymiiOrg/c_ookieclicker_debian_package)

-Either download a release binary or clone the git repo and build yourself.
+Either download a package, release binary or clone the git repo and build yourself.

 Start up the game.
 In the top you'll see your amount of cookies and your Cookies per Second.
 Press `c`, then `Enter` to bake your first